edm00se/developer-dog-alexa-skill/ReadMe.md

 - `npm run build`
 - upload your `build/bundle.zip` to your lambda function via [AWS Lambda Console][aws-lambda-console]

+## Note: External Content

+This skill makes use of [node-fetch][node-fetch] to pull some JSON of additional "facts" beyond the statically defined set, which is used as a fallback in the event of network request failure.
+This can be found [where it lives][json-alt-host].

 ## Credits

 - [Amazon Aelxa Node SDK](http://npm.im/alexa-sdk)